dsckiet/breast-cancer-app-ml/README_Project.md

 <p align="left">
 	<img width="300" src="https://drive.google.com/uc?export=view&id=1XfLhaaUsef3sD7c46TC_ZoaorKg-uBFM" />
 	<h2 align="left"> BREAST CANCER PREDICTION MODEL </h2>
 	<h4 align="left"> This model is being trained to make predictions about cancer the patient is most likely suffering.
 This can be used both by medical practitioner and the patient provided data is provided from a proper medical report.
-The data project predicts whether the patient actually has breast cancer or not. <h4>
+The data project predicts whether the patient actually has breast cancer or not from the data provided by the User. <h4>
 </p>

 ---